sictweb/bti425-2020/graded-work/assign1-winter2018.md

 ### Reminder about academic honesty

-You must comply with the College’s academic honesty policy.
+You must comply with the College's academic honesty policy.

 Although you may interact and collaborate with others, you must submit your own work.